Grant-Archibald-MS/powerfuldev-testing/learning/business-path/01-introduction-to-the-business-value-of-automated-testing.md

 - How can automated testing drive innovation, enhance efficiency, and optimize IT processes in your organization?
 - What strategies can you implement to ensure the sustainability of your automated testing practices?

+## Assessment

+{% interactive_assessment business-introduction.json %}

 ## Summary

 In this module, we explored the business value of automated testing, focusing on the importance of collaboration and alignment among teams to successfully adopt automated testing practices.
 We discussed what the relative importance of automated testing was for your organization and if it is seen as a approach to drive innovation, enhance efficiency, and optimize IT processes.

-Additionally, we examined the touched on high-level approvals process, the establishment of a sustainability model, and the growth of solutions to enterprise grade.

-By understanding these key concepts and addressing the relevant questions, business decision makers can effectively prioritize and implement automated testing to achieve their business goals.
+By understanding these key concepts and addressing the relevant questions, business decision makers can effectively prioritize and implement automated testing to achieve your business goals.